Variable-Length Stop-Feedback Codes With Finite Optimal Decoding Times for BI-AWGN Channels: VLSF Codes With Optimal Decoding Times

-Fig. \ref{fig: dec time evolution} shows how the decoding times evolve with $m$ for three algorithms: SDO with the gap constraint, SDO without the gap constraint, and the greedy algorithm that sequentially removes decoding times from previous solution.
-For $m\le 20$, SDO with a gap constraint behaves indistinguishably as the SDO without a gap constraint, since the SDO solution naturally has gaps larger than one.
-In contrast, the greedy approach is forced to choose from the remaining decoding times at these small values of $m$, leading to a suboptimal solution as compared to the solution found by the SDO.
+For a fixed $\gamma$ at $k = 20$ and $\epsilon = 10^{-2}$, Fig. \ref{fig: dec time evolution} shows how the decoding times evolve with $m$ for the three algorithms: SDO with/without the gap constraint, and the greedy algorithm.
+For $m\le 20$, SDO with a gap constraint behaves indistinguishably as the SDO without a gap constraint since the SDO solution naturally has gaps larger than one.
+The greedy algorithm is forced to choose from the remaining decoding times, leading to a possibly suboptimal solution.
 For large $m$, SDO without the gap constraint avoids early decoding times and instead adds later decoding times so densely that their separation is less than one.
-In contrast, SDO with the gap constraint adds early decoding times whose integer values match those of the greedy algorithm.
+In contrast, SDO with the gap constraint is forced to add early decoding times when all existing gaps become one.

+The greedy algorithm lacks the optimality guarantee of the gap-constrained SDO and is computationally more intensive.
+Despite their distinct design perspectives, the greedy algorithm and the gap-constrained SDO arrive at essentially the same solution for large $m$.
+For $k = 20$, $\epsilon = 10^{-2}$, and $\gamma = \log\frac{(2^k-1)}{\epsilon/2}$, Fig. \ref{fig: dec time evolution} shows that $n_1$ is never less than $37$ when $m\le 32$ and grows as the number of decoding times decreases.

+We remark that Fig. \ref{fig: dec time evolution} assumes a constant $\gamma$ over all number of decoding times.
+However, in the two-step minimization with the gap-constrained SDO, the globally optimal $\gamma^*$ is a function of $m$.
+Therefore, the globally optimal $n_m^*$ may not stay as constant as shown in Fig. \ref{fig: dec time evolution}.